-Proposed parking for the residential portions of Zone 3 will be consistent with the requirements of the City of Lawrence Code, sections 20-1205.
+Proposed parking for the residential portions of Zone 3 will be consistent with the requirements of the City of Lawrence Code, sections 20-1205, or subsequent applicable City standards.
 Parking for commercial, retail and mixed-use uses shall be served from a public street in lieu of an alleyway.